fcn06/swarm/README.md

 ## **💡 Core Components of Swarm**

-Swarm is composed of several modular and interconnected components that work together to enable intelligent agent orchestration:

-*   **🗣️ Domain Agents (The Specialists):** These are specialized agents, each acting as an expert in a particular domain (e.g., weather forecasting, database queries, customer care).
-They execute specific tasks as directed by the Executor Agent.
+### Orchestration & Logic (The Brains)
 *   **✍️ Planner Agent (The Architect):** This specialized agent is the first part of the "Conductor."
 It focuses on generating detailed, step-by-step execution plans or workflows based on a high-level goal, which are then passed to the Executor Agent.
+*   **🔗 Workflow Mgmt Runtime (The Engine):** This flexible core is responsible for defining, validating, and executing multi-agent workflows and plans.
+It is the underlying mechanism leveraged by the Executor Agent to manage the execution of planned tasks.

+### Execution & Infrastructure (The Body)
 *   **🏃 Executor Agent (The Doer):** Completing the "Conductor" role, this agent takes an execution plan from the Planner, carries out the individual tasks by interacting with tools and other agents, and integrates with the LLM-as-a-Judge system for continuous evaluation and potential workflow refinement.
 *   **🏭 Agent Factory (The Spawner):** This component allows for the dynamic, programmatic creation and management of agent instances at runtime, facilitating scalable and adaptive multi-agent systems.
-*   **🔗 Workflow Management Runtime (The Engine):** This flexible core is responsible for defining, validating, and executing multi-agent workflows and plans.
-It is the underlying mechanism leveraged by the Executor Agent to manage the execution of planned tasks.
+*   **🗣️ Domain Agents (The Specialists):** These are specialized agents, each acting as an expert in a particular domain (e.g., weather forecasting, database queries, customer care).
+They execute specific tasks as directed by the Executor Agent.
-*   **🛠️ MCP Runtime (Model Context Protocol) (The Bridge):** This component facilitates seamless agent interaction with external services, tools, and diverse data sources, effectively extending the agents' capabilities to the outside world.
+*   **🛠️ MCP Runtime (The Bridge):** This component facilitates seamless agent interaction with external services, tools, and diverse data sources, effectively extending the agents' capabilities to the outside world.
+*   **🔌 Agent Service Adapters (The Communicators):** These client-side implementations provide the necessary interfaces for agents to interact with core Swarm services like discovery, memory, and evaluation, ensuring robust inter-agent and inter-service communication.

+### Evaluation & Context (The Feedback)
 *   **⚖️ LLM as a Judge (The Evaluator):** An autonomous Large Language Model-based service that critically assesses the performance and outcomes of both individual agent actions and complete workflow executions, providing essential feedback for iterative improvement.
-*   **🔌 Agent Service Adapters (The Communicators):** These client-side implementations provide the necessary interfaces for agents to interact with core Swarm services like discovery, memory, and evaluation, ensuring robust inter-agent and inter-service communication.
+*   **🧠 Agent Memory Service:** A service designed to manage and share conversational history and contextual information among agents.
 *   **🗳️ Agent Discovery Service:** An HTTP service enabling agents to register themselves and discover other available agents.
-*   **🧠 Agent Memory Service:** A service designed to manage and share conversational history and contextual information among agents.
-*   **📊 Agent Evaluation Service:** Implements the "LLM as a Judge" functionality to evaluate agent and workflow execution outcomes.
-*   **⚙️ Configuration:** Stores default configuration files, prompts, and agent definitions.
-*   **📚 Documentation:** Contains example configuration files, guides, and architectural illustrations.
-*   **💡 Examples:** Provides illustrative code examples, including a test MCP server with web scraping and Wikipedia search capabilities.

 ---